AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 Tests the following endpoints: /search

-1. In `Workfront`, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
+1. In Workfront, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
 1. Select your Document Webhook service under Add Documents.
 1. From the modal, perform a search.
 1. Verify that the search results are correct.

-### Test 7: Send document from `Workfront` to content management system
+### Test 7: Send document from Workfront to content management system

 Tests the following endpoints: /files, /uploadInit, /upload

-1. In `Workfront`, Go to the main Documents page by clicking on the Documents link in the top navigation bar.
+1. In Workfront, Go to the main Documents page by clicking on the Documents link in the top navigation bar.
-1. Upload a document to `Workfront` from your computer
+1. Upload a document to Workfront from your computer
 1. Go to the document details page
 1. From the Document Actions dropdown, select your Document Webhook service under Send To...
 1. Go to the desired destination folder and click the Save button.
 1. Verify that the document is uploaded to the correct location in the content management system.

-### Test 8: View Thumbnails in `Workfront`
+### Test 8: View Thumbnails in Workfront

 Tests the following endpoints: /thumbnail

-1. Link a document into `Workfront`.
+1. Link a document into Workfront.
 1. Select the document in the list.
 1. Verify that the thumbnail appears in the right panel.